Bahrain Bayan School

 The Bahrain Bayan School (“BBS”) is an independent, non-profit, co-educational, bilingual school (Arabic and English), providing American and Arabic Curriculum programs to students from grades Kindergarten through 12.
 It is accredited and licensed by the Ministry of Education, according to the Kingdom of Bahrain Government Laws and Regulations.

-BBS Bahrain Campus
+BBS Bahrain Campus & Facilities

 The vision of Bahrain Bayan School is to build a well-rounded environment, by providing a strong academic educational platform and multifunctional recreational facilities.